New Student Checklist & FAQ

 How do I know that my financial aid is all set up?

 Check with Student Financial Services and your school Financial Aid Office, if applicable, to make sure that you have completed any and all necessary paperwork and that it has been recorded correctly.
 Don’t assume that everything is finished until all of your loan and grant information shows up correctly in Path@Penn.
 You can see your financial information by clicking the "My Financial Aid" and "Penn.Pay" links in the Financial Services box.

 How do I register for courses?

 Path@Penn contains the course registration area for students.
 However, each school and department has a different registration process for its students.
 When in doubt about something you should contact your advisor or department administration.

 What do I do if all of my information is being sent to the wrong address?

-Go to Penn InTouch and click the "Addresses" link on the left side of the screen.
-From there you can change your permanent address, as well as enter temporary addresses.
+Go to Path@Penn and click the "update my personal information" link in the "My Profile" box.
+From there you can change your permanent address.

 What's the difference between my school's orientation events and the Graduate Student Center's orientation events?